vjjft/epic-rules-cr/main/ecg_rules_cr.md

 4.1.5 When all players have declined to play a card or a power, the game progresses to the next phase (or if at the end of a Battle Phase, the game returns to the Main Phase).

+#### 4.2 Start Phase

-4.2 Start Phase always takes place at the beginning of each turn.
+4.2.0 Start Phase always takes place at the beginning of each turn.

 4.2.1 Players may not play cards or use powers during the start phase.